, WHERE CAN WE FIND PEACE IN THE STORMS OF LIFE?

-Is it possible without escaping from or numbing our anxious thoughts?
-Or trying to escape or distract ourselves from the reality of the current major struggle in our world?
+Is stillness possible without escaping from or numbing our anxious thoughts? — or trying to escape or distract ourselves from the reality of the current major struggle in our world?

-These are important questions.
-Questions I have had to dig deeper into and wrestle with a lot over the past five years since I fell off a ladder in January, 2015, and sustained a debilitating brain and spinal injury that I still have today.
+These are important questions, questions I have had to dig deep into and wrestle with a lot over the past five years since I fell off a ladder in January, 2015, and sustained a debilitating brain and spinal injury that I still have today.

 In that one moment, my life rocketed out of my control.
 I shifted onto a new life path, one I had not planned for or envisioned that I would endure.

-I have often felt devastated and overwhelmed by the restrictions and debilitation.
-I watch so many around me continue on with their normal lives whilst mine remains on hold and out of control.
+I have often felt devastated and overwhelmed by my restrictions and debilitation.
+I watch so many around me continue with their normal lives while mine remains on hold and out of control.

 Until one day … when I would get fully well and things could return to normal, and I could shift back onto the path I should be on.